Dunkin' Donuts: Marketing

 In March 2009, the company unveiled the alternate slogan "You 'Kin Do It!" and launched a $100 million ad campaign promotion.
 In 2017, the company announced that it would begin testing the name of simply "Dunkin'" at some retail locations, as they would like to be thought of as a destination for coffee, its most profitable product.
 The branding would be implemented in other locations in the latter half of 2018 if it was successful.
 The brand announced that it would be known simply as Dunkin' in September 2018.

-On April 3, 2018, Dunkin' Donuts teamed up with the Massachusetts shoe manufacturer, Saucony to produce a strawberry-frosted donut themed running shoe to commemorate the 122nd running of the Boston Marathon.
-The Saucony X Dunkin' Kinvara 9 came in a donut box and the heel of the shoe was covered in rainbow sprinkles.
+In April 2018, Dunkin' Donuts teamed up with the Massachusetts shoe manufacturer, Saucony to produce a strawberry-frosted doughnut themed running shoe to commemorate the 122nd running of the Boston Marathon.
+The Saucony X Dunkin' Kinvara 9 came in a doughnut box and the heel of the shoe was covered in rainbow sprinkles.

+The chain is a favorite among some celebrities.
+Ben Affleck began starring in commercials for the company along with wife Jennifer Lopez in February 2023.
+The first aired during Super Bowl LVII.
+They starred in a follow up that first aired during Super Bowl LVIII, along with Affleck's long-time friend, Matt Damon, and former NFL star Tom Brady.
+The chain then announced it would add Affleck's specific order, an iced coffee with cream, sweet cold foam, and cinnamon sugar, via its limited-time DunKings Menu.

+On July 29, 2025, Dunkin' launched a campaign dubbed the "King of Summer", featuring actor Gavin Casalegno advertising its fruit-flavored Summer Refreshers.
+Reception to the advertisement was mixed, as some social media users thought the advertisement's mention of genetics evoked eugenicist ideas.
+The Dunkin' campaign launched less than a week after American Eagle launched its campaign "Sydney Sweeney Has Great Jeans", which led to similar backlash.